Cloudxtreme/The-Nights-Watch/README.md

 The Nights Watch
 =================================

-A HTML5 RPG game based on The Nights Watch of Game Of Thrones (demo version)
+A HTML5 RPG game based on The Nights Watch of Game Of Thrones

 ![Screen](https://github.com/gugoan/The-Nights-Watch/blob/master/screens/sc_menu.jpg)